Colorado vs. Middle Tennessee Predictions & Picks - Women's NCAA Tournament First Round

 Colorado Schedule Analysis

-- On January 6, the Buffaloes captured their best win of the season, a 77-67 victory over the Utah Utes, who rank No. 8 in the AP's Top 25.
+- The Buffaloes' signature victory this season came against the Utah Utes, a squad ranked inside the AP's Top 25 (No. 8).
+The Buffaloes took home the 77-67 win at home on January 6.

-- The Buffaloes have tied for the 10th-most Quadrant 1 victories in the country (nine).
+- The Buffaloes have nine wins versus Quadrant 1 opponents, tied for the ninth-most in Division 1.

 Colorado 2022-23 Best Wins